pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/beginner-route/2021/nolass/README.md

 - Golbat: Blizz
     - If you miss Blizz, and Golbat uses Haze, use
       - 2x TB on Golbat
-	  - Consider using a Super Potion on Arbok if you are between 25 HP and 60 HP.
+	  - Consider using a Super Potion on Arbok if you are between 25 HP and 60 HP (or X speed if you have one).
 	  - 25 HP and lower has red bar, and is usually worth taking the risk.
 	  - You are slower than the last Gengar, so it will have a turn to use a move on you.
     - If you miss Blizz, but Golbat doesn't use Haze, use Blizz again, or TB if out of Blizzards